OCR-D/ocrd_all/README.md

 #### _TESSERACT_MODELS_

-Override the default list of languages (`eng equ osd`) to install along with Tesseract.
+Add more models to the minimum required list of languages (`eng equ osd`) to install along with Tesseract.

 ### Examples